merenlab/merenlab.org/tutorials/infant-gut/index.md

 Once you have your concatenated genes, which you now have them in `seqs-for-phylogenomics.fa` if you followed the previous section, it is time to perform the phylogenomic analysis.

 There are multiple ways to do this.
-Here we will use the program `anvi-gen-phylogenomic-tree`, which accepts a FASTA file and uses one of the programs it knows about to compute the tree.
+Here we will use the program {% include PROGRAM name="anvi-gen-phylogenomic-tree" %}, which accepts a FASTA file and uses one of the programs it knows about to compute the tree.
 Currently the only option is [FastTree](http://www.microbesonline.org/fasttree/), which infers approximately-maximum-likelihood phylogenetic trees from FASTA files that look like yours.
 Send us your favorite, and we will happily consider expanding the collection of available tools for this analysis.

 Computing a phylogenomic tree from our FASTA file is as simple as this: